simran-sankhala/Pattern-Lock-Cracker/README.md

 Since Android does not allows the pattern to repeat "balls" and it does not use a salt when computing the SHA1 hash, it really takes a very short period of time to crack the hash and get the pattern.

-The gesture board is a 3x3 matrix, and can be repressented as follows (each digit represents a "ball"):
+The gesture board is a `3x3 matrix`, and can be repressented as follows (each digit represents a "ball"):
 ```md
 -------------------
 | 0 |  | 1 |  | 2 |